RetiredWizard/Fruit_Jam_Spell_Jam_localTTS/README.md

 ## Overview

-**CAUTION: These instructions require changes to the currently released version of Spell Jam from a [PR](https://github.com/adafruit/Adafruit_Learning_System_Guides/pull/3139) that is currently being reviewed and not yet merged.**

 The [Spell Jam](https://learn.adafruit.com/spell-jam-app-on-fruit-jam/overview) app on the [Fruit Jam](https://www.adafruit.com/product/6200) is a twist on a classic electronic toy.
 Check out the [Spell Jam learn guide](https://learn.adafruit.com/spell-jam-app-on-fruit-jam/overview) to lean all about it.

 By default, Spell Jam uses the Amazon Polly Text-to-Speech (TTS) service to create audio from the entered text.
 While Amazon's service can be used for free during a trial period, it does require an AWS account.